Aspiring to join the ranks of security guards in New York State, yet unsure of the process?

 Why should you become a security guard?

-In New York, security guards enjoy a diverse range of job prospects, enabling them to find employment by:
+In New York, security guards enjoy a diverse range of job prospects, enabling them to secure employment in various capacities, including serving private property owners or operators, collaborating with law enforcement agencies as special deputies, or joining government agencies as federal security officers (GSOs).

-Private property owners or operators often have hectic schedules, leaving them little time to manage their day-to-day operations.
-Consequently, they might opt to outsource security services to guards, who can be hired hourly or monthly—or even both.
+Private property owners or operators, burdened with hectic schedules, often outsource security services to licensed security guards, who can be hired on an hourly or monthly basis.

-Law enforcement agencies, responsible for safeguarding extensive areas and properties beyond their jurisdiction, may employ special deputies.
-These deputies function as their eyes and ears in locations where regular law enforcement officers cannot be stationed due to budget or staffing constraints.
+Law enforcement agencies extend their reach by employing special deputies, who act as their eyes and ears in areas where regular law enforcement presence is limited due to budget or staffing constraints.

 We provide security guard services in the following New York locations: